IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-You can find the information you need to connect to {{site.data.keyword.composeForRabbitMQ_full}} on the *Overview* page of your {{site.data.keyword.composeForRabbitMQ}} service.
+You can find the information that you need to connect to {{site.data.keyword.composeForRabbitMQ_full}} on the *Overview* page of your {{site.data.keyword.composeForRabbitMQ}} service.

-The examples here cover Node, Java, Ruby, Python and Go.
-You should begin by reading through the [Java and RabbitMQ](#java-and-rabbitmq) example, because this covers the concepts, how to connect and verify that your code is working as expected, and how to check you are connecting to the right host.
+The examples here cover Node, Java, Ruby, Python, and Go.
+Begin by reading through the [Java and RabbitMQ](#java-and-rabbitmq) example, because this covers the concepts, how to connect and verify that your code is working as expected, and how to check that you are connecting to the right host.

 You can find the full code for this and subsequent examples at [github.com/compose-ex/rabbitmqconns](https://github.com/compose-ex/rabbitmqconns).</p></div>